 - 1. For admittance into the music department - 2.
-To be eligible for a music scholarship
+To be eligible for a music scholarship determine scholarships for music students.

-Any high school senior or transfer student who is interested in majoring or minoring in music at ACU should schedule a music audition.
-An audition is required for admittance into the ACU music department and is used to determine scholarships for music students.
 Scheduled audition dates are available on the ACU website, and interested students should RSVP for one of those dates or contact their admissions counselor to schedule an alternative audition time.
 For more information, visit arizonachristian.edu/secureforms/music-auditions/.